 This week, Launch Youniversity is honored to be joined by teen entrepreneur Jordan Johnson, founder and Chief Cookie Creator at Jordan’s Cookies.
 Jordan started her entrepreneurial journey at just eight years-old, and now, as junior in high school, runs her own business of shipping fresh baked cookies all around the country.
 Her mission is simple: To make the best cookies on the planet.
 Jordan is a great reminder to all of us launchers that you don’t have to wait for anyone’s permission to put your passion into action.
-Don’t miss some key takeaways from our youngest launcher yet on this week’s episode.

 1. Your customers tell you what they want…when you ask.
 When you’re launching, it’s easy to get tunnel vision and forget about the folks on the other side—your customers.
 Jordan initially included a feedback card with her cookie orders so that customers could help her perfect her recipes.
 This let her know exactly what to improve and what was just right.
 Jordan may not have known it, but she was in the Validate stage of the Launch Loop, testing her prototype with objectivity and adapting based on that data.